timxx/pywpsrpc/README.md

   append --verbose for getting the progress of building

-## Progress
+## TODO

-- [x] WPS API bindings
-- [x] WPP API bindings
-- [x] ET API bindings
-- [ ] Memory managerment
+- Memory managerment

-  - It seems that the bingings now cause memory leaks.
+  It seems that the bingings now cause memory leaks.

-- [x] Packaging
-  - run `sip-wheel` to make the whl package for sip5
-- [ ] Python attribute bindings
+- Python attribute bindings

-  - Since now the SDK **DOES NOT** provide the IDispatch way's invoke, we have to find out a way to make it easy calling those get_XXX & put_XXX mehtods
+  Since now the SDK **DOES NOT** provide the IDispatch way's invoke, we have to find out a way to make it easy calling those get_XXX & put_XXX mehtods
-- [ ] Examples
-    - For now, only [test_rpcwpsapi.py](./tests/test_rpcwpsapi.py) is available for developing testing.